Kolbe and Leisner, Brothers in Sacrifice « Catholic Insight

-Before we leave Saint Maximilian Kolbe in the liturgical rearview mirror, a brief mention of the essential nature of the priesthood.
+A brief word on Saint Maximilian Kolbe, and the priesthood.
 Would-be seminarians used to be asked – perhaps they still are – what is the essential nature of the priestly office.
 The proper answer, of course, is to offer sacrifice – of the Mass, yes, but also of themselves.
 That is why they wear black, to signify the daily fact of ‘laying down their lives for their flock’.

 Thus did Father Maximilian in a very real and vivid sense, when a man chose to die bewailed the fact that he had a wife and children; the priest offered himself, an offer, rare as it may have been, almost never accepted by the officious and emotionless prison guards.
 But this time was somehow different, and the priest’s offer was accepted.
 He suffered slow starvation with nine other men, and over the days of their passion, he led them in prayers and hymns, to buoy up their spirits.
 We may be confident they all went to heaven, by the grace of this priest.